andrianmoroi/hupi/README.md

-# hupi
+# HUPI

 Hupi is a simple tool designed to streamline your development workflow by automatically reloading your project in the browser as soon as any changes are detected within your designated project folder.

 ## Prerequisites

-Before you proceed with the installation, ensure you have the following prerequisites:
+Before you proceed with the installation, ensure you have the following programs installed:

 1. Node.js
 2. npm